IamManchanda/IamManchanda/Readme.md

 Harry is a Postgraduate in _Masters of Computer Applications_.

-Harry's Favourite Programming Language is _Javascript & TypeScript_ and his current full stack for building web apps revolves around that.
+Harry is a _Javascript & TypeScript_ Developer and his current full stack for building web apps revolves around that.
 That said, he plans to Master _Python_ also for Backend API Development.

 Harry's next Goal is to become _DevOPS Engineer_ & _Cloud Solutions Architect_ (AWS/Google/Azure).